T. S. Stribling: Novels

 His second novel, Birthright, was first serialized in seven parts in Century Magazine, then collected and published in book form in 1922.
 This is considered to be Stribling's first serious novel, in which he attempts to "tell the truth" about the negro problem.
-Birthright was highly praised by critics in both the black and white communities, but it also received mixed reviews.
-Set in the early 20th century, Birthright is the story of Peter Siner, a young African-American of mixed-race (referred to as mulatto), who has graduated from Harvard and returned to his home town, the fictional Hooker's Bend, Tennessee.
+Birthright was praised by critics in both the black and white communities, but it also received mixed reviews.
+Set during the early 20th century, Birthright is the story of Peter Siner, a young African-American of mixed-race (referred to as mulatto), who has graduated from Harvard and returned to his home town, the fictional Hooker's Bend, Tennessee.
 He intends to teach in a black school and has hopes of developing a higher level training school, such as Tuskegee or Hampton Institute.
-He wants to help his race and also heal racial rifts in the village and the South.
-There he struggles against prejudices of both the white and black man.
+He wants to help his race and also help ameliorate racial troubles in the village and the South.
+There he struggles against prejudices of both whites and blacks.

 His black mother Caroline Siner is a washwoman, and wants him to rise above this place.
 He indirectly meets his white father for the first time, an older "gentleman", who had helped pay for college, hires him as an assistant to help compile a memoir, and encourages his training school plans.
-But few others support it, and Peter makes social missteps among both blacks and whites in the small town.
-Peter finally marries Cissie, a young woman frequently described as an octoroon (meaning she is three-quarters white) and very light with straight hair.
-She also was educated away from town, but wants to leave, especially after becoming pregnant by a scheming white youth.
+But few others approve of it, and Peter makes social mistakes among both blacks and whites in the small town.
+Peter finally marries Cissie, a young woman described as an octoroon (meaning she is three-quarters white) and very light with straight hair.
+She also was educated away from town, but wants to leave, especially after becoming pregnant by a white youth.
 The couple flee the South, migrating to Chicago, where Peter can take a business job held for him by a Harvard classmate.
-The Independent found this effort worthy but too bound by stereotypes and the author pushing a theory.
+The Independent found this effort worthy but too bound by stereotypes and the author promoting a theory.